 Getting help during natural disasters

 Government and community support may be available for rural communities and individuals after an adverse event, like a natural disaster, severe weather, or a biosecurity incursion.
-The kind of support available depends on how MPI classifies an event.
+The kind of support available depends on how the Ministry for Primary Industries (MPI) classifies an event.

 Contact your local Rural Support Trust